 Elementary Education (K-6 Certification)

-It is entirely possible that you know that YOU WANT TO TEACH, but you’re not certain what, or where.
-That is exactly what college is about.
-Education students actually graduate with two majors, a content major (English, Math, Science, Social Studies, or World Language), AND an Education major.
+Education students at Caldwell University actually graduate with two majors, a content major (English, Math, Science, Social Studies, or World Language), AND an Education major.
 The content courses ensure that you know what to teach, while the education courses ensure that you know how to teach.
-No need to worry, as the program is organized so that you can complete BOTH parts in four years, within 120 credits.
-Caldwell University’s School of Education offers elementary and secondary teacher certifications, and we suggest that ALL education majors also earn Teacher of the student with Disabilities (TOSD) Certification upon graduation.
+The K-6 certification program is organized so that you can complete BOTH parts in four years, within 120 credits.
+Caldwell University’s School of Education offers elementary and secondary teacher certifications, and we suggest that ALL education majors also earn Teacher of the Student with Disabilities (TOSD) Certification upon graduation.
 Both certifications will make you that much more marketable to school districts.

-Do you want to teach at the elementary or secondary levels?
 Elementary teachers often teach all subjects (English/Language Arts, Math, Science and Social Studies), while secondary teachers focus on ONE content area.
-You don’t have to make that decision now.
-You can simply indicate “pre-education” until you’ve decided.
-For more information, here is the link to the School of Education website.
-If you have questions, please email me at kbarnes.caldwell.edu.
 School of Education professors are here to assist as you begin your path toward becoming a teacher.
-Please contact us if you have any questions!
+Please contact me if you have any questions!

 Kevin Barnes, Ed.D.